 - Consumers who benefit from cheaper prices

-- Unskilled manual labour who have seen decline in employment opportunities with structural change to economy
+- Unskilled manual labour who have seen a decline in employment opportunities with the structural change to the economy.

 - Average taxpayers who lose out from tax avoidance schemes